JetBrains/kotlin-web-site/docs/topics/wasm/wasm-js-interop.md

 As with [Kotlin/JS](js-overview.md), the Kotlin/Wasm compiler also has interoperability with JavaScript.
 If you are familiar with Kotlin/JS interoperability, you can notice that Kotlin/Wasm interoperability is similar.
 However, there are key differences to consider.
+See the comparison between [Kotlin/Wasm and Kotlin/JS](#differences).

 > Kotlin/Wasm is [Alpha](components-stability.md).
 It may be changed at any time.
 Use it in scenarios before production.
 > We would appreciate your feedback on it in [YouTrack](https://kotl.in/issue).